bookofproofs/bookofproofs.github.io/_sources/history/20th-century/nachbin.md

 * Around 1930-1931 Jacob Nachbin went to the United States and held chairs at the Northwestern University, in Evanston, Illinois and the New Mexico State University in Las Cruces.
 * The manuscript vanished, Jacob Nachbin was accused of stealing it, spent three months in prison before being released for lack of evidence and was deported to the United States.
 * Nachbin had left her and had gone to Chicago, where he had reinvented himself as an academic.
-* Let us note that Jacob Nachbin always denied stealing the manuscript which reappeared in 2016.
+* Jacob Nachbin always denied stealing the manuscript which reappeared in 2016.
 * Jacob Nachbin went to Spain to fight against Franco and vanished, presumably killed in the fighting.
 * At this school, Leopoldo was taught by Luís de Barros Freire (1896-1963), a civil engineer and professor at the Escola Politécnica de Pernambuco who had won the chair of mathematics at the Escola Normal de Pernambuco in 1919 and had taught physics and mathematics at several high schools in Recife.
 * It was Luís Freire who brought out Nachbin's passion for mathematics and encouraged him to go to Rio de Janeiro and study for an engineering degree.